Substantive danger (or, why I took the bumper stickers off my car)

 So not too long ago I did something that, frankly, I was a little ashamed of.
 I took the politician magnets off my car.

 The shame, I think, came from the same part of me that had been afraid to put the magnets on the car to begin with.
-My personal political leanings aren’t necessarily the most popular ones in the neighborhoods I spend most of my time in, so it felt like a real act of courage to make a public statement in support of, let’s say, Pat Spinner, the frontrunning candidate for the Pianistarian Party.
+My personal political leanings aren’t necessarily the most popular ones in the neighborhoods I spend most of my time in, so it felt like a real act of courage to make a public statement in support of, let’s say, Pat Spinnet, the frontrunning candidate for the Pianistarian Party.
 “There are bound to be other Pianistarians out there,” I reasoned, “and they need to know they’re not alone.

 In other words, I had created a narrative in which anyone whose gaze fell upon the rear panel of my vehicle would be compelled to embrace the ideals of progressive theology, eradicate income inequality, eschew racism….
 You know, before the light turned.